BaoCodeLab/VarAnnoFastJ/README.md

  #### Example:  VarAnnoFastJ.py snp -c gtff_parse.contg.dic -g gtff_parse.gene.dic -C gtff_parse.CDS.dic -m gtff_parse.mol.dic -s gtff_parse.CDSseq.dic -t chr1.snp.table       chr2.snp.table chr3.snp.table

  #### {arguments}
-     -h, --help            show this help message and exit -c CONTG, --contg CONTG      dictionary of contig file parsed from parse_gpff -g GENE, --gene GENE  dictionary of gene file parsed from parse_gpff -C CDS, --CDS CDS     dictionary of CDS file parsed from parse_gpff -m MOL, --mol MOL     dictionary of molecular file parsed from parse_gpff -s CDS_SEQ, --CDS_seq CDS_SEQ        dictionary of CDS sequence file parsed from parse_gpff -t [TABLE [TABLE ...]], --table [TABLE [TABLE ...]]       tab-delimited file containing SNPs
+     -h, --help                               show this help message and exit -c CONTG, --contg CONTG                  dictionary file of contigs parsed from parse_gpff -g GENE, --gene GENE                     dictionary file of genes parsed from parse_gpff -C CDS, --CDS CDS                        dictionary file of CDS parsed from parse_gpff -m MOL, --mol MOL                        dictionary file of molecular type parsed from parse_gpff -s CDS_SEQ, --CDS_seq CDS_SEQ            dictionary file of CDS sequences parsed from parse_gpff -t [TABLE ...], --table [TABLE ...]      tab-delimited files containing SNPs

 #### The snp command makes annotations for SNPs using the dictionary output files from the command preprocess.
 The snp file should be in vcf format or user-prepared tab-delimited format with each line for a single SNP.
 The first, second, and third column of the user-prepared SNP file should be contig ID/chromosome ID, SNP start position on contig/chromosome, SNP end position/chromosome, respectively.
 SNP end position is only needed for fragments of consecutive SNP.
+Multiple SNP files can be provided and a separated SNP annotation file with suffix .anno will be generated for each SNP input file.

+### Annotation of Indels
+#### Usage:  VarAnnoFastJ.py indel [-h] -c CONTG -g GENE -C CDS [-m] -s CDS_SEQ -t [TABLE [TABLE ...]]
+#### Example:  VarAnnoFastJ.py indel -c gtff_parse.contg.dic -g gtff_parse.gene.dic -C gtff_parse.CDS.dic -m gtff_parse.mol.dic -s gtff_parse.CDSseq.dic -t chr1.indel.table chr2.indel.table chr3.indel.table

+ #### {arguments}
+     -h, --help                               show this help message and exit -c CONTG, --contg CONTG                  dictionary file of contigs parsed from parse_gpff -g GENE, --gene GENE                     dictionary file of genes parsed from parse_gpff -C CDS, --CDS CDS                        dictionary file of CDS parsed from parse_gpff -m MOL, --mol MOL                        dictionary file of molecular type parsed from parse_gpff -s CDS_SEQ, --CDS_seq CDS_SEQ            dictionary file of CDS sequences parsed from parse_gpff -t [TABLE ...], --table [TABLE ...]      tab-delimited files containing Indels

+#### The indel command makes annotations for Indels using the dictionary output files from the command preprocess.
+The indel file should be in vcf format or user-prepared tab-delimited format with each line for a single Indel.
+The first, second, and third column of the user-prepared Indel file should be contig ID/chromosome ID, Indel start position on contig/chromosome, Indel end position/chromosome, respectively.
+Indel start and end position is only needed for fragments of consecutive SNP.
+Multiple Indel files can be provided and a separated Indel annotation file with suffix .anno will be generated for each Indel input file.